Our Directors are responsible for the operational management of the charity on a day-to-day basis.

 Kiki’s team is responsible for grant management and funding, impact evaluation, and grant communications.
 She completed her undergraduate degree at Monash University, then completed her PhD at the Ludwig Institute for Cancer Research at Melbourne University.

 She moved to the UK to take up a Cancer Research UK-funded post-doc at the Weatherall Institute of Molecular Medicine in Oxford.
 Kiki then joined Breakthrough Breast Cancer in 2005, where she was Head of Research Strategy and Funding.
-Kiki is a Trustee of the National Children’s Bureau.
+Kiki is a Trustee of NHS Charities Together.

 Director of Fundraising

-As a trustee of the Institute of Fundraising and a well-known face in the fundraising community, Liz joined GOSH Charity after holding a number of senior roles in the charity sector.
+As a trustee of the Chartered Institute of Fundraising and Chair of the Standards Advisory Board, she is a well-known face in the fundraising community.
+Liz joined GOSH Charity after holding a number of senior roles in the charity sector.
 She was Director of Fundraising at both Teenage Cancer Trust and Battersea Dogs & Cats Home, after heading the Direct Marketing team at British Red Cross, as well as holding marketing roles at Sense and Plan UK.

-Liz has been a professional fundraiser for over 20 years, and is committed to growing and diversifying income to help deliver the greatest possible impact for seriously ill children cared for at GOSH.”
+Liz has been a professional fundraiser for over 20 years and is also a Trustee of People’s Postcode Lottery’s Care, Support & Children’s trusts.
+Liz is committed to growing and diversifying income to help deliver the greatest possible impact for seriously ill children cared for at GOSH.

 Director of Finances & Resources

-Bill has over 25 years’ experience in both the commercial and charity sector and leads several of the charity’s operational functions including finance, HR, technology and governance.
+Bill has over 25 years’ experience in both the commercial and charity sector and leads several of the charity’s operational functions including finance, people, technology and governance.

 Before Bill joined GOSH Charity, he worked in London, New York, Lagos and Johannesburg for British Airways, ending as Regional Business Manager, Africa, before moving to Save the Children UK where he delivered commercial financial leadership across the organization, including involvement in the creation of Save the Children International (SCI) and the transition of Save the Children UK’s overseas countries to SCI.
 He joined GOSH Charity from his role as Chief Operating Officer at children’s charity Plan International UK.